 What is the intention?

-One of the great mistakes of self-help culture, and a lot of western psychotherapy, is that it places the burden of communal dysfunction onto individual people.
-Many of our systems of ‘healing’ funnel us into an individualistic way of looking at everything, and in so doing create a cycle of shame where one questions never seems to leave us: ‘what is wrong with me?’
-Further, many psycho-therapeutic approaches try to address this question with thought and speech – this propels individuals out of their heart and up into their head, which only amplifies their sense of isolation and self-blame.
+I believe that there is great blind spot in self-help culture, and a lot of western culture in general, in that that it places the burden of communal imbalance onto individual people.
+Many of our systems of ‘healing’ funnel us into an individualistic (and capitalistic) way of looking at everything, and in so doing create a cycle of shame where one questions never seems to leave us: ‘what is wrong with me?’
+Further, many modern approaches try to meet this with thought, speech and analysis alone – This splitting of the mind and the rest of the body only amplifies our sense of isolation and self-blame.

-One of my fundamental intentions with the work i do is to allow people to realise that there never has been, and never will be, anything wrong with them.
+One of the fundamental intentions of Kikokara bodywork is to allow people to realise that there never has been, and never will be, anything wrong with them.
 There is nothing to fix and nothing to improve, only messages to listen to.
-When we start listening to the messages, we begin to see: anxiety is a sign of function, not dysfunction. depression is a sign of function, not dysfunction. indigestion and cramps are a sign of function, not dysfunction. our bodies are always responding appropriately, they are always in a state of truth.
-Someone suffering in depression is simply a mirror to a depressed world, someone’s chronic anxiety is an apt response to the environment humans have created, it is not a fault or lacking in that individual person, it is the universe speaking through that person, trying to say: ‘hey! this isn’t right, let’s do something about this!’.
-The things many ‘healing’ modalities pathologize in individuals are actually invitations from the universe to come back into rhythm with itself.
-This is the project of re-sensitisation and the heart of the intention behind my work.
+When we start listening to the messages, we begin to see: anxiety and depression are a sign of function, not dysfunction. indigestion and cramps are a sign of function, not dysfunction.
+Our bodies are always responding appropriately, they are always in a state of truth.
+Raised in an abusive culture, we are taught to mask the ancient knowing of the body.
+There is a sacred threshold between what we feel and what we have chosen to un-feel, and it is in this tender space that our silenced melodies lay hoping for a voice.
+The things many people and schools of thought pathologize in individuals are actually the precise places in which our exiled power lay dormant.
+They are invitations from the universe to come back into deeper rhythm with itself.
+This is the project of re-sensitisation and the heart of kikokara bodywork